A dependently-typed calculus of event telicity and culminativity: Related and future work

 Crucially, although \emph{apple} is unbounded and \emph{three apples} is bounded, both \emph{a particular apple} and \emph{a particular three apples} are bounded, because all entities are bounded undergoers.
 Thus our framework correctly detects both \emph{John ate a particular apple} and \emph{John ate a particular three apples} as telic events. \end{example}

-\begin{remark} Note that our treatment of bare plurals is very different from that of the mereological framework \citep{2016_Champollion_Chapter} widely used for modeling plurality.
-In the mereological framework, the bare plural \emph{apples} is interpreted as the set of all mereological sums of apples \cite[44]{2017_Champollion_BOOK}, and the semantics of \emph{John ate apples} involves the existence of a particular sum of apples that John ate.
-This effectively equates \emph{apples} with \emph{n particular apples for some n}, which is undesirable in our framework because the former gives rise to atelic events and the latter to telic events. \end{remark}
+\begin{remark} Note that our treatment of bare plurals differs from the mereological framework \citep{2016_Champollion_Chapter} widely used to model plurality.
+In that framework, the bare plural \emph{apples} denotes the set of all mereological sums of apples \cite[44]{2017_Champollion_BOOK}, and \emph{John ate apples} is true just in case there exists some sum of apples that John ate.
+Such treatments are inadequate in our setting: representing this existential commitment amounts to selecting a particular sum (an entity) as an undergoer, and since entity undergoers are classified as bounded in our event ontology, this incorrectly forces \emph{John ate apples} to be telic. \end{remark}

 Finally, the dummy undergoer $\undTm_\star : \Undergoer^\U$ is unbounded because, at least in English, sentences with unspecified undergoers seem to always be atelic.
 For example, the unspecified undergoer in \emph{John sang} seems to refer to \emph{songs} rather than \emph{a song}; \emph{John sang} is atelic (by the \emph{in}-adverbial diagnostic), and if the unspecified undergoer was \emph{a song}, then it should have been telic.
 Moreover, verbs that never take undergoers, such as \emph{John ran} \ref{John ran}, seem to always be atelic---at least if one does not add adjuncts, which are beyond the scope of our analysis.